Kong/docs.konghq.com/app/konnect/analytics/use-cases/latency.md

 Custom reporting in {{site.konnect_saas}} gives you the power to monitor your API data in detail and export that data to a CSV file.
 Let's go through an example situation where you could leverage custom reports.

-In this scenario, Ryan is a platform owner who supervises the implementation and maintenance of the API Gateway infrastructure that governs all APIs at ACME.
+In this scenario, Tal is a platform owner who supervises the implementation and maintenance of the API Gateway infrastructure that governs all APIs at ACME.
 A few minutes ago, he received an email that stated that the response latency seemed to be very high and and causing a bad customer experience.
-To better understand the source of the delays, Ryan decides to create two reports to compare the **average upstream** and **Kong latency** for all traffic to the production servers in the last hour.
+To better understand the source of the delays, Tal decides to create two reports to compare the **average upstream** and **Kong latency** for all traffic to the production servers in the last hour.

 ## Build reports